algosup/2023-2024-project-4-sportshield-team-2/Documents/UserManual/userManual.md

 # App

 The SportShield app would be available either on the Apple App Store and the Google Play Store.<br>
-Even though, the app has not been synchronized with the SportShield device yet.
-In this user manual, you won't be able to find any useful information about this application for the moment.
+Even though, the app has not been synchronized with the SportShield device yet. <br><br>In this user manual, you won't be able to find any useful information about this application for the moment.

+<br><br>

 # Notifications